Drug Slang List, Names, and Terms

 Specific jargon exists for the combination of two or more drugs into a single product.
 Several examples and their characteristic ingredients include:

 Whatever the choice of words may be, the intent is clear: creating a façade and fooling the uneducated.
-Whether one is trying to decipher the use patterns of a loved one or making sure they themselves are taking what they are intending to, it is vital to comprehend this ever-evolving language.
+Whether one is trying to decipher the use patterns of a loved one or making sure they are taking what they intend to, it is vital to comprehend this ever-evolving language.
 And, more importantly, to understand that this doesn’t have to be the language one has to speak forever — help is always available.
+For more information on drug slang terms, the DEA has compiled a thorough list of drug slang terms that they’ve received from law enforcement and open sources.

 Medical Disclaimer: The Recovery Village aims to improve the quality of life for people struggling with a substance use or mental health disorder with fact-based content about the nature of behavioral health conditions, treatment options and their related outcomes.
 We publish material that is researched, cited, edited and reviewed by licensed medical professionals.
 The information we provide is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 It should not be used in place of the advice of your physician or other qualified healthcare provider.